mscgenjs/mscgenjs-cli/README.md

     mscgenjs -T dot -i intro02_starter.mscgen intro02_starter.dot
 ```

-To convert to raster graphics
+To convert to raster graphics ('png' and 'jpeg')
 ```sh
     mscgenjs -T png -i dolores.mscgen -o dolores.png
 ```

-You can also send specify standard output as a destination, so you can
+For text based formats you can also send specify standard output as a
-pipe the output to something else.
-E.g. to graphviz dot to further process
+destination, so you can pipe the output to something else.
-a dot program:
+E.g. to graphviz dot to further process a dot program:
 ```sh
     mscgenjs -T dot -i intro02_starter.mscgen -o - | dot -Tsvg > communicationsdiagram.svg
 ```